Partition regularity of generalized Pythagorean pairs: Roadmap to the proofs

 \end{proposition}

-The positivity property for integrals in \eqref{E:sigmapositive1p} will follow from a pointwise non-negativity property, combined with the fact that $\sigma(\{1\})>0$.
-To state the latter, we need to introduce some additional notation.
+The positivity property for integrals in \eqref{E:sigmapositive1p} will follow from positivity properties on the sets $\CM_p$ and $\CM_{p,P_1,P_2}$ respectively.
+To state these properties, we need to introduce some additional notation.
 For each $K\in\N$ let

 The sequence $(\Phi_K)$ is a multiplicative F\o lner sequence with the property that for every $q\in\N$, if $K$ is sufficiently large then for every $Q\in\Phi_K$ we have $q|Q$.

 Let

 Furthermore, if $P_1,P_2\in \Z[m,n]$ are homogeneous polynomials let